Technical documentation:

 - System internals: ELLA's inner workings.

 ELLA is a tool for clinical interpretation of genetic variants, where the user either interprets a single variant, or several variants belonging together in an analysis.
-The result of the interpretation work are assessments that include the classification of the variant (Class 1-5, Drug reponse, Risk factor or Not provided).
+The result of the interpretation work are assessments that include the classification of the variant (Class 1-5, Drug response, Risk factor or Not provided).
 The interpretation must be approved by another person in a multi-step workflow.

 The assessments are the main product of ELLA.
 When the same variant(s) is seen in other samples, the previous interpretation can be reused, saving valuable time.